piegope/doc/docs/en/kb/general-knowledge-base/how-to-clear-browser-local-storage/clear-firefox-local-storage.md

 ---
-title: Clear Firefox Local Storage
+title: Clear Firefox's local storage
 description: Follow the steps to clear your local storage in the Firefox browser.
 keywords:
 - Local storage